openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The request parameter `authorization_details` defined in Section 2 of [@!RFC9396] MUST be used to convey the details about the Credentials the Wallet wants to obtain.
 This specification introduces a new authorization details type `openid_credential` and defines the following parameters to be used with this authorization details type:

 * `type`: REQUIRED.
 String that determines the authorization details type.
 It MUST be set to `openid_credential` for the purpose of this specification.
-* `credential_configuration_id`: REQUIRED.
+* `credential_configuration_id`: REQUIRED when `format` parameter is not present.
 String specifying a unique identifier of the Credential being described in the `credential_configurations_supported` map in the Credential Issuer Metadata as defined in (#credential-issuer-parameters).
 The referenced object in the `credential_configurations_supported` map conveys the details, such as the format, for issuance of the requested Credential.
 This specification defines Credential Format specific Issuer Metadata in (#format_profiles).
+It MUST NOT be present if `format` parameter is present.
+* `format`: REQUIRED when `credential_configuration_id` parameter is not present.
+String identifying the format of the Credential the Wallet needs.
+This Credential format identifier determines further claims in the authorization details object needed to identify the Credential type in the requested format.
+This specification defines Credential Format Profiles in (#format_profiles).
+It MUST NOT be present if `credential_configuration_id` parameter is present.

-The following is a non-normative example of an `authorization_details` object:
+The following is a non-normative example of an `authorization_details` object with a `credential_configuration_id`:

 <{{examples/authorization_details.json}}

+The following is a non-normative example of an `authorization_details` object with a `format`:

+<{{examples/authorization_details_sd_jwt_vc.json}}

 If the Credential Issuer metadata contains an `authorization_servers` parameter, the authorization detail's `locations` common data field MUST be set to the Credential Issuer Identifier value.
 A non-normative example for a deployment where an Authorization Server protects multiple Credential Issuers would look like this: